tsaarni/grpc-json-sniffer/README.md

 # gRPC JSON Sniffer for Go

 gRPC JSON Sniffer is a Go module designed to capture and visualize gRPC messages in real-time.
-It intercepts gRPC calls using both `grpc.StreamServerInterceptor` and `grpc.UnaryServerInterceptor` ([link](https://github.com/grpc/grpc-go/blob/master/examples/features/interceptor/README.md)), logs the calls to a JSON file, and provides a web-based interface for viewing and analyzing the captured messages.
+It intercepts gRPC calls using `grpc.StreamServerInterceptor` and `grpc.UnaryServerInterceptor` or `grpc.StreamClientInterceptor` and `grpc.UnaryClientInterceptor`, logs the calls to a JSON file, and provides a web-based interface for viewing and analyzing the captured messages.

+For more information about interceptors, see [grpc-go documentation](https://github.com/grpc/grpc-go/blob/master/examples/features/interceptor/README.md).

 ![gRPC JSON Sniffer Web UI](example/webui-screenshot.png)